tardate/LittleArduinoProjects/FPGA/Fomu/BuildNotifier/README.md

 It has [a test in examples_spec.rb](./a_flakey_example/spec/examples_spec.rb) that randomly fails about 50% of the time.
 Guard is setup to watch the files and run tests when things change (i.e. a file is saved or modified).

-My first step to prove the point simply integrates `wishbone-tool` from the [Fomu Toolchain](https://github.com/im-tomu/fomu-toolchain) with Guard, so that RGB control data is poked into the Fomu to control the LED corresponding to Guard events.
+My first step to prove the point by simply integrating `wishbone-tool` from the [Fomu Toolchain](https://github.com/im-tomu/fomu-toolchain) with Guard, so that RGB control data is poked into the Fomu to control the LED according to Guard events and test status.

 #### Using The Example Project